AlexanderMattheis/cross-dating/ReadMe.md

 #### Classes
-The class name is also the name of the file, and it is written behind the property or function e.g.
+The class-name (here `Plotter`) is also the name of the class-file, and it is written behind the property or function e.g.

 ```r
 Plotter.__extendedMode <- TRUE;